 17 Most Ancient Temples In Kerala You Should Visit in Your Lifetime

-The most ancient temples in Kerala:-
+The most historic temples in Kerala:-

 Vadakkunnathan Temple, Thrissur: